ShreyashAdappanavar/EE6180-Project/README.md

 # ObjectStitch-Image-Composition

+**IMPORTANT NOTE:**
+The test.sh script has been updated to perform more experiments.
+It must now be executed using bash (i.e., run with "bash test.sh" instead of "sh test.sh") due to the automation of multiple experiments within the script.

 **This is an unofficial implementation of the paper ["ObjectStitch: Object Compositing with Diffusion Model"](https://openaccess.thecvf.com/content/CVPR2023/papers/Song_ObjectStitch_Object_Compositing_With_Diffusion_Model_CVPR_2023_paper.pdf), CVPR 2023.**

 Following ObjectStitch, our implementation takes masked foregrounds as input and utilizes both class tokens and patch tokens as conditional embeddings.
 Since ObjectStitch does not release their training dataset, we train our models on a large-scale public dataset [Open-Images](https://storage.googleapis.com/openimages/web/index.html).